Switzerland at the 1900 Summer Olympics

 Switzerland competed at the 1900 Summer Olympics in Paris, France.

 Medalists

 Gold medals were not awarded at the 1900 Games.
 A silver medal was given for a first place, and a bronze medal was given for second.
-The International Olympic Committee has retroactively assigned gold, silver, and bronze medals to competitors who earned 1st, 2nd, and 3rd-place finishes, respectively, in order to bring early Olympics in line with current awards.
+The International Olympic Committee (IOC) has retroactively assigned gold, silver, and bronze medals to competitors who earned 1st, 2nd, and 3rd-place finishes, respectively, in order to bring early Olympics in line with current awards.